joskoot/The-Little-LISPer/README.md

 # The-Little-LISPer
-meta-recursive interprtere a The Little LISPer
+A meta-recursive interpreter a The Little LISPer